greenthegarden/homelab/README.md

 docker compose up --detach
 ```

 In addition, it is deployed behind an instance of Nginx Proxy Manager and DuckDNS to provide it with a valid certificate.
-A Portainer Agent instance is also deployed to manage containers.
+Instance of a Beszel Agent and Portainer Agent are also deployed for observability.

 [nextcloud-aio]: https://nextcloud.com/blog/how-to-install-the-nextcloud-all-in-one-on-linux/

+The Beszel Agent is deployed using the Docker script provided from the Beszel Hub.

 The Portainer Agent is deployed using the following script.